(305) 416-3180

 While earning his Juris Doctor, Jordan was an intern for a legal center for women and children.
 After finishing law school, he worked as a law clerk, gaining experience in maritime and personal injury law for a firm in Miami.

-Ms. Robles is an Associate at Lydecker, where her focus is on Florida civil litigation.
+Ms. Robles is Of Counsel at Lydecker, where her focus is on Florida civil litigation.
 She maintains a varied practice in insurance defense and commercial litigation, including general bodily injury and casualty, and first-party property, as well as professional malpractice.

 Before joining Lydecker, Ms. Robles was an Associate at Cole, Scott & Kissane in their First-party Property Group, representing carriers throughout South Florida and gaining extensive litigation experience.